 If your ecommerce platform doesn’t offer automated abandoned cart emails, look into Klaviyo.

 With its intuitive design and powerful automation features, you can use Klaviyo to automate abandoned cart emails with ease.

-- Smile.io for customer loyalty automations
+Smile.io for customer loyalty automation

 - Referring friends

 Talk about a built-in loyalty program!

 Simple purchase orders apps from Shopify for purchase order automation

 Shopify offers many purchase order apps with seamless workflow capabilities without impacting your store’s speed.